 I want to emphasize that not everyone who detoxes from these drugs will have P.A.W.S.; some people go through the detox process and end up just fine without any protracted symptoms.
 I don’t want people to get the wrong idea and think that detoxing from these drugs will always include a healthy dose of post acute withdrawal; that is not the case.
 Methadone and Suboxone just happen to be the two drugs that cause this condition more often than other opiates.

 I wish I had some answers for these symptoms but the fact of the matter is that PAWS just takes time.
 The most aggravating thing a person can say to you during withdrawal is to “be patient”…I know.
 But your brain needs to clear out its opiate receptors and “re-boot” naturally.
-You can use a specialized product like Recovery Ease for symptom relief and ongoing recovery.
 You can also use some (not all) of the pharmaceutical agents that I have listed above for ongoing insomnia and depression but ultimately you need to wait it out and not get discouraged.
 The good news is regardless of what opiates you take, if you stop them for long enough, you should make a full recovery from the detox.
 It’s important that I use the term “detox” here because that does not necessarily define a complete recovery.
 We are just talking about one part of the process.